HIV Overview

 Clinical trials are conducted in phases.
 Each phase has a different purpose and helps researchers answer different questions about the investigational drug.

-- Phase 1 trial: Initial testing in a small group of people (20–80) to evaluate the drug’s safety and to identify side effects.
+• Phase 1 trial: Initial testing in a small group of people (20-80) to make sure the drug does not pose unacceptable risks.
 At this point, researchers also look for signs that the new drug or treatment is effective.

-- Phase 2 trial: Testing in a larger group of people (100–300) to determine the drug’s effectiveness and to further evaluate its safety.
+• Phase 2 trial: Testing in a larger group of people (100-300) to confirm the drug works as intended and to further evaluate its safety.

-- Phase 4 trial: Ongoing tracking that occurs after a drug is approved by the FDA for sale in the United States.
+• Phase 4 trial: Ongoing tracking that occurs after a drug is approved by the FDA for sale in the United States.
 The purpose of the tracking is to seek more information about the drug’s risks, benefits, and optimal use.
+Phase 4 trials are not always required.

 For more information, read the HIVinfo HIV and AIDS Clinical Trials fact sheet.